liu3zhenlab/teaching/PLPTH813Bioinformatis/2021/README.md

 #### 3. Student project

 Students are expected to start to design their projects after the midterm.
 The project can be related to students' own research projects or utilize public data for a meaningful analysis.
 Ideas will be proposed in a 5-minute presentation during the class.
 The presentation should include the goal, the rationale, the data source, and the expected result.
 In the last 1-2 weeks, students will present their projects.
-Eeach presentation will take ~15 minutes.
+Each presentation will take ~15 minutes.

 ### *Other notes*